tullytim/pinecone-cli/README.md

                             <PINECONE_INDEX_NAME>
+  list-collections          Lists collections for the given apikey. list-indexes              Lists the indexes for your api key. minimize-cluster          Minimizes everything for a cluster to lowest
+                            settings.
-  list-collections          Lists collections for the given apikey. list-indexes              Lists the indexes for your api key. query                     Queries Pinecone with a given vector. update                    Updates the index based on the given id passed in. upsert                    Extracts text from url arg, vectorizes w/ openai
+  query                     Queries Pinecone with a given vector. update                    Updates the index based on the given id passed in. upsert                    Extracts text from url arg, vectorizes w/ openai